dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **How do you create a new monitoring environment?**

-Monitoring environments can be created using the Cluster Management Console but this can be cumbersome if you have a large amount to manage.
+Monitoring environments can be created using the Cluster Management Console, but this can be cumbersome if you have a large amount to manage.

 In this exercise we will create a new monitoring environment and token management API token via an API call.